-A Reflection Microtremor (ReMi) survey was performed on the site to evaluate the seismic Site Class.
-Based on the results of the ReMi survey, the average shear wave velocity at the project site is estimated to be 3,366 ft/s.
+A Reflection Microtremor (ReMi) survey was performed on the site to evaluate the seismic site classification.
+Based on the results of the ReMi survey, the average shear wave velocity at the project site is estimated to be 1,302 ft/s.
 The average shear wave velocity profile along the performed array is contained on the ReMi Test Results that are included in the Appendix.
-Based on the average shear wave velocity data obtained to a depth of 100 feet below the existing ground surface from the refraction microtremor surveys, the soil profile type for the site falls into seismic Site Class B in accordance with section 1613.5.2 of the 2009 International Building Code (IBC).
-According to the IBC, a Site Class B can only be utilized for design if there is less than 10 feet of soil between the bottom of the spread footing or mat foundation and the rock surface.
+Based on the average shear wave velocity data obtained to a depth of 100 feet below the existing ground surface from the refraction microtremor surveys, the soil profile type for the site falls into seismic Site Class C in accordance with section 1613.5.2 of the 2009 International Building Code (IBC).